browserengineering/book/book/chrome.md

         # ...
 ```

-Here the `DrawOutline` command draws a rectangle's border instead of
+The `DrawOutline` command draws a rectangle's border instead of
 its inside.
 It's defined like this:

 ``` {.python}